david-chase/ObsidianReference/Reference/K8s/EKS/EBS backed PV.md

-#storage #eks #k8s #ebs
+#storage #eks #k8s #ebs #automode

-As suspected, creating EBS-backed PVs in EKS (not auto-mode) is an absolute breeze.
+As suspected, creating EBS-backed PVs in EKS is an absolute breeze.

 1. Deploy the EBS CSI driver add-on
 2. Create an EBS CSI backed storageclass